gjwgit/rattleng/assets/markdown/transform.md

 In tuning the dataset to suit, we do often transform it in many different ways.
 Of course, once we have transformed the dataset, we will want to save the new version.
-After working on the dataset through the Transform tab it is a good idea to save the data.
-We can do this from the **Console** tab:
+After working on the dataset through the Transform function it is a good idea to save the data.
+We can do this from the **Console** function:

 ```r
 ds %>%